ParkvilleData/MetaGenePipe/docs/installation.rst

     singularity pull --arch amd64 library://bshaban/metagenepipe/metagenepipe.simg:v1

-Test the workflow with the following command:
+Test that the Singularity container is working with the following command:

 .. code-block:: bash

-    singularity run metagenepipe.simg_v1.sif megahit
+    singularity run metagenepipe.simg_v1.sif megahit --help

+If the help description for megahit displays then the Singularity container can be used with MetaGenePipe.